hearth1an/hearth1an.Origins/README.md

-Outer Wilds - Origins (unofficial story mod made for modding jam on july 2023)
+Outer Wilds - Origins (unofficial story mod made for modding jam on July 2023)

 ![origins gif final](https://github.com/hearth1an/hearth1an.Origins/assets/106444732/9c5dc66c-a0e9-4bf8-bdad-861cbb629928)

-Works only on PC and compitable with both flat version and VR ([NomaiVR](https://outerwildsmods.com/mods/nomaivr)).
+Works only on PC and is compatible with both flat version and VR ([NomaiVR](https://outerwildsmods.com/mods/nomaivr)).

 Join the [Outer Wilds Modding Discord](https://discord.gg/MvbCbBz6Q6) if you have any questions or just want to chat about modding.

 # Warning!
 This mod contains major spoilers for Outer Wilds original game and Echoes Of the Eye DLC.
-Make sure you have beaten both before start this mod.
+Make sure you have beaten both before starting this mod.

 # Credits
 Author: